xavibenjamin/brightlycolored.org/_posts/2017-12-15-my-brief-review-of-star-wars-the-last-jedi.markdown

 tags:
 - movies
 - movie review
-- star wars
+- Star Wars
 - brief review
-- episode VIII
+- Episode VIII
 - review
 subtitle: The latest of the Star Wars saga films is a fresh, new, and exciting chapter of my favorite franchise